-All students should know about and understand the terms of their financial aid and scholarships (GPA, number of credits successfully completed, percent of credits successfully completed, etc.).
+All students should know about and understand the terms of their financial aid and scholarships (GPA, CPoS, Degree Pursuant Courses, number of credits successfully completed, percent of credits successfully completed, etc.).
+The School of Public Health does not have access to your financial records and is not responsible for assuring you meet these additional requirements.

-Financial Aid Main Office (Evansdale Crossing [The Hub]) Phone: (304) 293-1WVU (1988) Email: hscfinaid@mail.wvu.edu same email for both locations
+Financial Aid Main Office (Evansdale Crossing [The WVU Hub])

+Phone: (304) 293-1WVU (1988)

+Email: hscfinaid@mail.wvu.edu same email for both locations